Last updated on 2023-06-23

 - The time being printed to the Serial Monitor every second should match your phone and the time.gov website.
 If it doesn’t, you may need to repeat steps 3 and 4 several times to get the time right.
 It’s okay if it’s a few seconds off, the goal is to get the RTC time fairly close to the actual time.

-- Important: you must program a different sketch onto the Mayfly now before proceeding, otherwise the RTC will be reset again to the time listed in line 11 anytime the Mayfly is reset or restarted or if you close and re-open the Serial Monitor.
+- Important: you must program a different sketch onto the Mayfly now before proceeding, otherwise the RTC will be revert to the hard-coded time listed in line 11 anytime the Mayfly is reset or restarted or if you close and re-open the Serial Monitor.
 We recommend using the now.ino sample sketch from that same DS3231 library because it will print the date and time to the screen every second, which will help verify that your clock was set correctly with the adjust.ino sketch.